Coprexa Approval Status

 In January 2008, Pipex Pharmaceuticals, Inc. announced the receipt of a Refusal to File Letter from the U.S. Food and Drug Administration (FDA), advising the company that the New Drug Application (NDA) for Coprexa (oral tetrathiomolybdate) had not been accepted by the FDA for further review as submitted.

-FDA Approval Status for Coprexa
+Development Status and FDA Approval Process for Coprexa

 |Jan 29, 2008||Pipex Pharmaceuticals Provides Update on Coprexa (Oral Tetrathiomolybdate) New Drug Application|